 Interested in getting active?

 Hey you!
 I’m glad you’re interested in joining the SCoVE family!
-Below, you will find what our goals are for this year, a glimpse of what your work will be as a SCoVE member, and the link for application.
+Below, you will find what our goals are for this year, a glimpse of what your work will be as a SCoVE member.
 It’ll be fun, I promise!

 Chair 2016/2017, IVSA Standing Committee on Veterinary Education (SCoVE)